alex996/Vuewer/README.md

 3. Create a `.env` file and enter your DB credentials
 4. Finally, run `php artisan migrate --seed`
 5. (Optional) If you want to play with the code, don't forget `npm install`

-> **Note**: To keep it simple, we only make use of Laravel's built-in request-response system.
-If you want to scale up your API, you'd have to upgrade it to incorporate more features, such as transformers, pagination, or authentication.
-For starters, check out [Incremental APIs](https://laracasts.com/series/incremental-api-development) series on Laracasts.
-If you want to jump right in and start coding, check out the awesome [Dingo API package](https://github.com/dingo/api) which already includes a ton of goodies like [JWT Auth](https://github.com/tymondesigns/jwt-auth) and [Fractal](http://fractal.thephpleague.com/) out of the box.